 Participant Enrollment

-Individuals will be able to enroll in the experiment until five weeks before the end of the fall 2024 semester.
+Individuals will be able to enroll in the experiment until five weeks before the end of the Fall 2024 semester.
 When participants sign up for the experiment, they will be randomly assigned to complete one of the three cognitive tasks (with five participants per cognitive task).
 Participant enrollment will end when all 15 openings are filled, or when data collection begins.

 Data Collection